 - Try fresh herbs.
 Instead of smothered chicken, marinate chicken in fresh rosemary and lemon juice overnight.
 Bake or grill it for a flavorful main dish.

 Remember: Soul food traditions are passed down from generation to generation.
-Create new traditions.
+Just add a new, healthy twist.
+Or, create new traditions.
 With the starring role in your child's life, you can shape how they eat.